mariadb-corporation/MaxScale/Documentation/Monitors/Clustrix-Monitor.md

 ## Clustrix Monitor optional parameters

-These are optional parameters specific to the Galera Monitor.
+These are optional parameters specific to the Clustrix Monitor.

 ### `cluster_monitor_interval`